 \subsection{Strips with one output marked point}

-The construction of moduli spaces with outputs is entirely analogous to that of the moduli space with inputs, replacing the partially ordered set $K^\inp_{K_0}$ by $K^\out_{K_0} $ in the construction, and a few other minor changes.
+The construction of moduli spaces with outputs is entirely analogous to that of moduli spaces with inputs, replacing the partially ordered set $K^\inp_{K_0}$ by $K^\out_{K_0} $ in the construction, and a few other minor changes.